Ki-rin/dgen-eval/README.md

 1. Create new YAML files for your document sections
 2. Modify the extraction logic if needed
 3. Update evaluation prompts for domain-specific criteria

+## Working with CSV Data

+All evaluation results are now saved in CSV format, which provides better compatibility with various data analysis tools and simplifies version control.
+You can:

+- Open CSV files directly in Excel, Google Sheets, or any spreadsheet application
+- Process results programmatically using pandas or other data libraries
+- Easily integrate with other data pipelines and visualization tools

 ## License